 9595 Six Pines Dr #860 // +1 281-298-7177

 Not only is Uni Sushi one of the ten best restaurants in the Woodlands, but being directly next to a movie theater makes it the perfect place for dinner and a movie.

-I suggest starting with seafood ceviche or baked avocado.
-Then choose two items from their list of “modern makimono” and you won’t be disappointed.
-My favorites are “watch your butt” with tuna, salmon, cream cheese, and jalapeno or “armando” with crab, salmon, avocado, jalapeno, and cream cheese.
+I suggest starting with fresh seafood ceviche or baked avocado.
+Then choose two items from their list of “modern makimonos” and you won’t be disappointed.
+My favorites are “watch your butt” with tuna, salmon, cream cheese, and jalapeno or “Armando” with crab, salmon, avocado, jalapeno, and cream cheese.
 You won’t be disappointed in this Woodland’s fine dining restaurant.

 4775 W Panther Creek Dr #490 // +1 281-719-5895